Machine Learning with Python: A Comprehensive Guide

 PyTorch, developed by Facebook's AI Research lab, is another popular deep learning library.
 Known for its dynamic computational graph and intuitive design, PyTorch is favored by researchers and practitioners for its flexibility and ease of debugging.
 It is widely used for developing cutting-edge deep learning models and experimentation.

-Fundamental Concepts in Machine Learning
+Fundamental Types Of Machine Learning

 1. Supervised Learning